GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/js-code/javascript-in-extensions/index.md

 ## Embed JavaScript libraries in extensions

-After [creating a new extension](/gdevelop5/extensions/create/), you need to define a new action with a [JS event](/gdevelop5/events/js-code/) to declare the library code.
+After [creating a new extension](/gdevelop5/extensions/create/), you need to define an action with a [JS event](/gdevelop5/events/js-code/) to declare the library code.

 In order to get the library code, you can copy the content of a bundled library for instance a UMD one.
 You can usually find bundled libraries in the **node_modules** folder of a JS project after the installation of the library with a packet manager.